scmmmh/experiment-support-system/docs/user/edit_export_duplicate_delete_survey.rst

 3. duplicate a survey - go to relevant sub-subsection by clicking :ref:`here<duplicateSurveySub-subsection>`.

 4. delete a survey - go to relevant sub-subsection by clicking :ref:`here<deleteSurveySub-subsection>`.

+This sub-section assumes that you are in the survey you want to edit by importing, adding, exporting or deleting a page.
+For instructions on how to navigate to the correct survey, see :ref:`Note <topEditExportSurveySection>` mentioned above.

 .. _editingSurveySub-subsection: